wlisac/swift-log-slack/README.md

 logger.critical("Something went wrong!")
 ```

-#### Output
+### Logger Output

-This will output a Slack message and a console message since both logging backends were setup.
+The logger will output a Slack message and a console message since both logging backends were setup.

 <img src="Assets/message.png" width="308">